QMCPACK/qmcpack/docs/installation.rst

   ::

-    QMC_CUDA              Enable legacy CUDA code path for NVIDIA GPU acceleration (1:yes, 0:no) QMC_COMPLEX           Build the complex (general twist/k-point) version (1:yes, 0:no)
+    QMC_COMPLEX           Build the complex (general twist/k-point) version (1:yes, 0:no)
     QMC_MIXED_PRECISION   Build the mixed precision (mixing double/float) version (1:yes (QMC_CUDA=1 default), 0:no (QMC_CUDA=0 default)).
                           Mixed precision calculations can be signifiantly faster but should be carefully checked validated against full double precision runs, particularly for large electron counts.
-    ENABLE_CUDA           ON/OFF(default).
+    ENABLE_OFFLOAD        ON/OFF(default).
+Enable OpenMP target offload for GPU acceleration.
+    QMC_CUDA              Enable legacy CUDA code path for NVIDIA GPU acceleration (1:yes, 0:no) ENABLE_CUDA           ON/OFF(default).
 Enable CUDA code path for NVIDIA GPU acceleration.
-                          Production quality for AFQMC.
-Pre-production quality for real-space.
+                          Production quality for AFQMC and real-space performance portable implementation.
                           Use CMAKE_CUDA_ARCHITECTURES, default 70, to set the actual GPU architecture.
-    ENABLE_OFFLOAD        ON/OFF(default).
-Enable OpenMP target offload for GPU acceleration.
-    ENABLE_TIMERS         ON(default)/OFF.
-Enable fine-grained timers.
-Timers are on by default but at level coarse to avoid potential slowdown in tiny systems.
-                          For systems beyond tiny sizes (100+ electrons) there is no risk.
+    QMC_CUDA2HIP          ON/OFF(default).
+To be set ON, it requires either QMC_CUDA or ENABLE_CUDA to be ON.
+                          Compile CUDA source code as HIP and use ROCm libraries for AMD GPUs.
+    ENABLE_SYCL           ON/OFF(default).
+Enable SYCL code path.
+Only support Intel GPUs and OneAPI compilers.

 - General build options